 All components of the Humanities Center are existing parts of the renovation and expansion plans, including Special Collections storage and exhibit areas, new space for our Burnett Art Gallery; and additional, flexible space for internal and community-based programming, including after-hours access.
 The largest of 24 NEH Infrastructure and Capacity Building Challenge Grants given nationwide, the NEH grant will leverage funds for these garden level facilities.

 We did!
 In November 2021, 65% of voters approved our Town Council’s decision to authorize funds to renovate and expand the Jones Library.
 However, the MBLC requires our Town to authorize total allowable costs for the project, not simply the Town’s share.
 In December 2023, the Town Council approved borrowing for the estimated total cost.
 In April 2024, the construction bid exceeded this cost cap.
+Successfully re-bid in Fall 2024, the project awaits historic preservation approvals before construction can begin.

 Many things!
 Contribute money.
 Help us fundraise.
 Contact your Town Councilors to express your support for continuing to move ahead with the renovation and expansion project.
 Host a gathering to introduce us to others who need to learn about the project.
 Respond to rumors with facts.
 Use your time and skills to volunteer with us.
 Become an ambassador for the Jones Library Capital Campaign and help us build together.